 How can I access Wireless In-flight Entertainment?

 If you’re using an iPad®, iPhone®, iPod touch® or Android™ phone or tablet, you will need to ensure you have downloaded the App prior to departure.
 You can download Virgin Australia's In-flight Entertainment Apps from the App StoreSM or Google Play™ Store.

 If you are using a laptop, you simply need to have downloaded the correct version of Microsoft® Silverlight® software, and then loaded the Wireless In-flight Entertainment test page while connected to the internet to confirm that your software settings are compatible.

-The App for Android devices works with selected phones and tablets using the Android operating system versions 3.2 Honeycomb, 4.0.4 Ice Cream Sandwich and 4.2 Jelly Bean.
+The Virgin Australia Entertainment Apps work with selected phones and tablets using iOS version 6 and above and Android operating system versions 3.2 Honeycomb, 4.0.4 Ice Cream Sandwich, 4.2 Jelly Bean and 4.4 KitKat.
 Windows phones and tablets are currently not supported on the Wireless In-flight Entertainment system.
 Virgin Australia is working to increase the availability of the system on additional devices.

 I have Microsoft Silverlight installed but I cannot connect to the Wireless